“Just open one,” Amy softly said.

 As a researcher and writer, John had every recent medical paper he read and each note he wrote stacked in his office.
 His bedroom dresser and nightstand, also stacked with papers.

 The boxes were time bombs of memories that exploded with each uncovering, but living in the frustration of not knowing where anything was and desperately wanting to find felt pads for the bottom of my noisy chairs, I decided I couldn’t delay any longer.
 I craved organization.
 Not to mention, the stacks of his papers were painful to see in each room I entered.

 The task I was attempting to accomplish simply needed to present itself in a less overwhelming display.
 I thought of a method that 10-year old A.D.D.
 Betsy used to play with her assigned chores.
 I made it a game!

 1) I took blue painter’s tape and walked around the house labeling each drawer, each shelf, and each box.
 The goal was to not make any job last longer than 15-20 minutes, so jobs like his closet were divided into 6 (top shelf, hanger area, and floor for both sides).

-2) I assigned each piece of tape a number totalling 206.
+2) I assigned each piece of tape a number totaling 206.

-3) I found a random number generator app on my phone, and entered the numbers 1-206.
+3) I found a random number generator app on my phone and entered the numbers 1-206.
 I would press a button and it would randomly choose.
-Part of the game was finding the location of the number although it was easy to locate as I labelled them sequentially.
+Part of the game was finding the location of the number although it was easy to locate as I labeled them sequentially.

 4) I backed up the process by writing 1-206 on a piece of paper, so I could see my progress and crossed off each number as it was accomplished.

 5) I moved the car out of the garage and created three piles: Storage, Donate, Toss.